SELAB-AA/fragbinpacking-results/README.md

 Column W contains the number of unique item sizes after reduction by E1 E2.
 Column T contains the number of seconds required to run B3.

-The results from the experiment are contained in a compressed zip archive.
+The results from the experiments are contained in compressed zip archives. results20171117_cc.zip contains the results for the problem set of Casazza and Ceselli (2014), "Mathematical programming algorithms for bin packing problems with item fragmentation", Comput Oper Res 46(C).

+A pair of files is associated with each run of each problem instance:
+{class}/bpp_{items}_{problem}_{run}.dat
+{class}/bpp_{items}_{problem}_{run}.gen

+{class} is the problem class
+{items} is the number of items
+{problem} is the problem identifier and {run} is the run.

+The results for our problem set are contained in results20171117.zip.
 A pair of files is associated with each run of each problem instance: uniform_{capacity}_{low}_{high}_{items}_{problem}_{run}.dat uniform_{capacity}_{low}_{high}_{items}_{problem}_{run}.gen